CLIA Requirements + Responsibilities

 (Specific qualifications are required for each specialty or subspecialty.)

-- Licensed MD/DO.DPM or Ph.D.
-AND certified in clinical pathology OR 1 year lab training or experience in the high complexity testing specialties performed
+- Licensed MD/DO/DPM AND 1 year laboratory training or experience, or both in high complexity testing for the applicable specialty

-- Master’s degree in lab science AND 2 years lab training or experience in the high complexity testing specialties performed
+- Have a Master’s degree in a chemical, biological, clinical or medical laboratory science or medical technology AND 2 years laboratory training or experience, or both, in high complexity testing within the applicable specialty

-- Bachelor’s degree in lab science AND 4 years lab training or experience in the high complexity testing specialties performed
+- Have a Bachelor’s degree in a chemical, biological, clinical or medical laboratory science or medical technology AND 4 years laboratory training or experience, or both, in high complexity testing within the applicable specialty

-- Licensed MD/DO/DPM or PhD AND certified in clinical pathology OR 1 year lab training or experience in high complexity microbiology with a minimum of 6 months in subspecialty of service
+- Licensed MD/DO/DPM AND have 1 year laboratory training or experience, or both in high complexity testing within the specialty of microbiology with a minimum of 6 months of experience in high complexity testing within the applicable subspecialty

-- Master’s degree in laboratory science AND 2 years lab training or experience in high complexity microbiology with a minimum of 6 months in subspecialty of service
+- Have earned a Master’s degree in a chemical, biological, clinical, medical laboratory science, or medical technology AND have 2 years of training or experience or both in high complexity testing within the specialty of microbiology with a minimum of 6 months experience in high complexity testing within the applicable subspecialty

-- Bachelor’s degree in laboratory science AND 4 years lab training or experience in high complexity microbiology with a minimum of 6 months in subspecialty of service
+- Have earned a Bachelor’s degree in a chemical, biological, clinical, medical laboratory science, or medical technology AND have 4 years of training or experience or both in high complexity testing with the specialty of microbiology with a minimum of 6 months experience in high complexity testing within the applicable subspecialty

 Requirements